safarzadeh-reza/ENGO645-Assignments/source/tutorials/L1/python_installation.rst

 The notebook consists of cells.
 Click on the first empty cell and change its type to "Code" using the dropdown menu in the toolbar (it defaults to "Code" type).
-Try entering a simple Python command like print("Hello, Jupyter Lab!") in the cell.
+Try entering a simple Python command like :code:`print("Hello World!")` in the cell.

 **Running Code Cells:**

-To execute the code in the cell, press ``Shift + Enter``.
+To execute the code in the cell, press :kbd:`Shift` + :kbd:`Enter`.
 You'll see the output displayed just below the cell.

 .. figure:: img/jupyterlab_code_cell.png
    :alt: A Jupyter Notebook open in JupyterLab